darebgd/DareDoc/docs/source/PCs/ARM/index.rst

 Powered by Arm
 ==============

-This section contains product collaterals and OS downloads for the industrial PCs based on Arm Cortex platforms.
+This section contains marketing collateral and OS downloads for the industrial PCs based on Arm Cortex platforms.
 Chipsee Product Naming Scheme allows for quick extraction of the key features from the product numbers direclty, so familiarize yourself with the :ref:`naming-rules-Arm` to make navigating through the repository much easier.